IFT Leadership Applications Timeline

 This policy was approved by the IFT Board of Directors in March 2021.

 Any five percent (5%) of Premier Members of the Institute shall have the privilege of proposing a nominee for President-Elect or IFT Board Member by filing a written petition.
+Please see the Petition Process & Guidelines for information on submitting a petition to challenge the Board of Directors Slate.

 Any candidate brought forth by petition must have submitted and completed their nomination and candidate information form through the online process.